Author of "Red Legs of the Bulge: Artillerymen in the Battle of the Bulge," CJ is passionate about history and the people who make it.

 Benvenuto, General Clark

 The landings at Salerno on September 9, codenamed Operation Avalanche, were touch and go that first day.
-In fact, the Allies seemed surprised.
+The Allies seemed surprised.
 With Italy’s surrender, thoughts of the operation being a cakewalk were prevalent.
 Air cover was a big problem.
 German resistance turned out to be much tougher than expected.
 It would not be a triumphal march up the coast to Naples.
 The British blamed this on Clark’s poor planning, which was ironic given the fact that he was appointed based on his supposed stringent preparations.
-But Clark came ashore while the beach was under fire and impressed his men.

 Once Salerno was secure, Clark’s decisions over the next eight months would forever be called into question.
-The difficulties in crossing the Rapido River (in actuality, the Gari river), bombing of Monte Cassino and the seizure of Rome have been lingering criticisms.
+The difficulties in crossing the Rapido River, bombing of Monte Cassino and the seizure of Rome have been lingering criticisms.
 The 36th Infantry Division was chewed up in both the Battle of San Pietro and the crossing of the Rapido.
 Determined opposition was the cause of the San Pietro brutality, but the crossing of the Rapido was poorly conceived and should have been called off after the first attempt.
 The 36th’s CO, General Walker, eventually got the blame.

 The Battle of Monte Cassino suffered from poor intelligence but probably could not have been avoided.
 The Fallschirmjäger units holding the area were ferocious in their defense.
 The town and ancient Abbey were destroyed; it took months to clear the valley.